 Diode lasers are one of the most efficient converters of electricity to laser light.
 Thanks to diode lasers, it is possible to induce various tissue reactions, for example coagulation, evaporation or bonding.
 Diode lasers provide a fairly deep tissue penetration.
 Various effects can be obtained by changing the laser parameters accordingly, which allows for a wide range of possible applications.

-SMARTMNS1 is a laser system that includes a 980 nm diode source and combines the latest technology with ease of use.
+SMARTMNS is a laser system that includes a 980 nm diode source and combines the latest technology with ease of use.
 This combination enables minimally invasive percutaneous disc decompression to be successfully performed.
-The 980 nm laser radiation is perfectly absorbed by hemoglobin and water molecules, so SMART MNS1 allows you to obtain the vaporization and coagulation effect (without thermal damage).
+The 980 nm laser radiation is perfectly absorbed by hemoglobin and water molecules, so SMART MNS allows you to obtain the vaporization and coagulation effect (without thermal damage).
 The advantage of optical ablation is that it causes less damage to the surrounding tissues, as well as allows for better hemostasis and permanent effects.
 SMARTM NS1 is a step forward in laser technology, enabling tissue vaporization, ablation and controlled penetration depth

 - Laser type: diode